j9recurses/archextract/README.md

 ##### Email Server
   * This app sends out emails to notify users when certain processing jobs are done
   * As a result, you will need hook this app to an email server
-  * If run locally, you can use the (mailcatcher gem)cp to handle email [http://mailcatcher.me]
+  * If run locally, you can use the [mailcatcher gem] (http://mailcatcher.me) to handle email
-  * Or, if you're running this on a web server, use gmail, posfix, whatever floats your boat.
+  * Or, if you're running this on a web server, use gmail, posfix, whatever floats your boat to send email.

 ## Contributing to ArchExtract
   * Fork, fix, then send me a pull request.